spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/marketplace-inventory-management-order-management-feature-integration.md

 ---
 **Verification**

-Verify the following changes by checking your database:
+Make sure that the following changes have been applied by checking your database:

 | DATABASE ENTITY | TYPE | EVENT |
 |-|-|-|